stackotter/delta-client/ROADMAP.md

 - [x] sign in screen on first launch
 - [ ] config screen for changing account details
 - [x] remove need for minecraft to be already installed
+- [ ] add basic way to exit game and get back to server list

 ## Demo 2